-When the Bear River Massacre ended in Preston, Idaho on Jan.
-29, 1863, hundreds lay dead — hundreds largely forgotten today.
+When the Bear River Massacre ended in Preston, Idaho on January 29, 1863, hundreds lay dead — hundreds who are largely forgotten today.

 It’s likely the deadliest Native American massacre in U.S. history.
 By the time it was over, as many as 500 people lay dead.
 Yet few even know its name today.
 This is the story of the Bear River Massacre.

 The Northwestern Shoshone Native Americans had been living near Bear River in what is now Idaho since time immemorial.
 The Shoshone were easily able to live off the land around the river they knew as “Boa Ogoi,” catching fish and hunting in the summer and waiting out the harsh winter in the natural shelter created by the river’s ravines.
 It wasn’t until the early 1800s that the Shoshone first came into contact with Europeans, fur trappers who dubbed the area “Cache Valley.”

 Following a storyline that had already played out countless times across America, relations between the whites and the Natives were friendly, if cautious at first.
 But when white settlers lured by gold and land began to encroach on Shoshone territory in earnest in the 1840s and 1850s, the relationship between the two groups became strained and then violent.

 It was during this era that the Mormons led by Brigham Young settled near the Shoshone and made their own claims upon the land.
 Although Young encouraged a policy of appeasement with the Shoshone, telling his followers it was better to “feed them than fight them,” the influx of people combined with the harsh Idaho winters soon made food in the territory scarce, which inevitably led to rising tensions.